snowplow-archive/narcolepsy-scala/README.md

 # Health warning

 Narcolepsy is highly incomplete.
-Error handling, POST, PUT and DELETE are all still to come.
+Error handling, POST and PUT are all still to come.
 Apologies - we wanted to release early (not least because SBT doesn't support private GitHub repositories as dependencies).
 If there is a specific feature you would like to see sooner rather than later, please create a [GitHub issue](https://github.com/orderly/narcolepsy-scala/issues) for it.

 # How Narcolepsy works